-At the battle, the warlord Gwenddolau (Gwenddalou), son of Ceido, opposed a joined force of Peredur and Gwrgi (the sons of Eliffer and his cousins).
-Rhydderch the Generous (Rhydderch Hael) killed Gwenddolau and his warriors kept fighting for a month and a half to honor their slain leader.
+At the battle, the warlord Gwenddoleu, son of Ceido, opposed a joined force of Peredur and Gwrgi (the sons of Eliffer and his cousins).
+Rhydderch the Generous killed Gwenddoleu and his warriors kept fighting for a month and a half to honor their slain leader.
 The battle is associated with the historical figure Myrddin Wyllt, a warrior and bard who later became the basis for the character Merlin in Arthurian legends.
-Myrddin was present at the battle, fighting on Gwenddolau’s side in the Welsh verses and with Rhydderch and Peredur in Geoffrey’s Vita Merlini.
+Myrddin was present at the battle, fighting on Gwenddoleu’s side in the Welsh verses and with Rhydderch and Peredur in Geoffrey’s Vita Merlini.

 Merlin is said to have won a golden torc (a necklace or armband made of twisted metal), was driven mad – either by the sight of all the dead, by an apparition he saw in the sky blaming him for the deaths, or by the fact that he killed his nephew – and thereafter roamed the Caledonian Wood (Caledon Wood) (Celyddon, Silva Caledonaiae, or Cat Coit Celidon), becoming a hermit.